scalpelspace/pyblasher/README.md

 7. Click the `Flash firmware` button.
     - Firmware flashing will begin, the `UART RX` and `UART TX` leds should flash throughout the process.
-8. Upon completion of flashing, the Momentum dev board will auto reset.
+8. Upon completion of flashing, the dev board will auto reset.
 9. _**For modified boards:**_ Re-open the `BOOT0 jumper` and push the RESET
    button (short NRST to ground) to begin running the firmware.